alexshadowolex/Spotify-Bot/README.md

   * MODERATOR: Owner and Moderators
   * EVERYONE: Everyone (careful with that one, your playlist might get filled with too many songs)<br>

   This security setting can be done in the UI and in the properties files.
-Note that the value is case sensitive.
+Note that the value is case-sensitive.

 ## Contents of data-files explained
 The files consist of following content: